xelatihy/yocto-gl/exts/glfw/README.md

 they are stable enough to merge.

-If you are new to GLFW, you may find the [tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW 3 useful.
-If you have used GLFW 2 in the past, there is a [transition guide](http://www.glfw.org/docs/latest/moving.html) for moving to the GLFW 3 API.
+If you are new to GLFW, you may find the [tutorial](https://www.glfw.org/docs/latest/quick.html) for GLFW 3 useful.
+If you have used GLFW 2 in the past, there is a [transition guide](https://www.glfw.org/docs/latest/moving.html) for moving to the GLFW 3 API.

+GLFW exists because of the contributions of [many people](CONTRIBUTORS.md) around the world, whether by reporting bugs, providing community support, adding features, reviewing or testing code, debugging, proofreading docs, suggesting features or fixing bugs.

 ## Compiling GLFW